Waiting for a Visa

-Waiting for a Visa is an autobiographical document written by B. R. Ambedkar during the period of 1935–36.
+Waiting for a Visa is an unfinished autobiographical document written by B. R. Ambedkar during the period of 1935–36.
 The manuscript was published as a booklet, posthumously, on 19 March 1990, by the People's Education Society.
 The composition comprises a collection of anecdotes from Ambedkar himself and other individuals, intended to exemplify the practice of untouchability in Indian society.

 Contents

 The book consists of a brief introductory passage followed by six sections relating Ambedkar's experiences with untouchability, starting from his childhood.
 Sections 1, 2, 3 and 4 consist of Ambedkar's own experiences, while Sections 5 and 6 mainly consist of first-hand accounts of other people's experiences with untouchability, presented by Ambedkar.

 Introduction

 In a single-paragraph introduction, Ambedkar introduces the theme of the book, primarily aimed at foreigners and those who may not be familiar with the concept of untouchability.

 Section 1: A childhood journey to Goregaon becomes a nightmare

 The first section describes a trip undertaken in 1901 by nine-year-old Ambedkar and his siblings from their residence in Satara to Goregaon to meet their father, and the discriminatory behavior they encounter along the way, making their journey appear impossible and dangerous.
 Additionally, Ambedkar recalls the discrimination he faced in school, such as being required to sit on a separate piece of gunny cloth—which he was required to bring home with him—and requiring the presence of a school peon in order to drink water; both of these measures were taken by the school to ensure the ground and water weren't "polluted", respectively, by an untouchable.
 He describes the water situation with the phrase, "no peon, no water".